 Tip #7: Note the locations of your electrical, cable and sprinkler lines

 Your tent company will contact the utility and service companies to mark the buried electrical and cable lines.
 It’s also important to note the location of sprinkler heads and water lines.
 Keep in mind that there is always room for human error.
 Know where your shut-off valves are located and you have access to them.
-We have had instances when the utility company missed marking a buried line and the tent company hit it.
+We have had instances when the utility company missed marking a buried line which were hit during the tent installation.

 Tip #8: Check for local license and permit requirements

 Check with your city to see what requirements they have for tents as well as any other special requirements.
-We do a number of wedding in the city of Lake Forest, Illinois and the city requires us to mail letters to neighbors living within a certain radius.
+We do a number of weddings in the city of Lake Forest, Illinois and the city requires us to mail letters to neighbors living within a certain radius.
 They also require us to place “no parking signs” along the street.
-Noise ordinances – Some cities and towns have permits for music for a cut-off time, Typically midnight but that changes from city-to-city.
+Keep in mind any noise ordinances as well.
+Some cities and towns have a music cut-off time, Typically midnight, but that changes from city-to-city.

 Tip #9: Don’t forget about your guests’ needs